BWeeks101/C4/readme.md

 ### Outstanding Issues

 1. When viewing the site through browser dev tools, changing the device can lead to rendering inconsistencies.
 	- My previous project made extensive use of media queries.
-For this project I wanted to heavily focus on Javascript, so instead of media queries I have made extensive use of the onresize attribute.
+For this project I wanted to heavily focus on JavaScript, so instead of media queries I have made extensive use of the onresize attribute.
 Changing the device within dev tools does not seem to trigger onresize.
 Any rendering inconsistencies can be resolved by refreshing the page, or manually resizing the device display to trigger the onresize function.

 2. If the user quickly clicks backwards and forwards between the main page and the User Settings or Rules panes, and ends on the main page, the logo animation will be triggered multiple times.
 	- The only effect of this bug is to repeatedly play the logo animation.
 There is no impact to the structure or functionality of the page.
 The caveat being that whilst the log is animating it will not resize, so if the window is resized during the animation loop then the logo will not resize until the animation(s) complete - at which point it will adjust itself dynamically.